ylseanna/PixelTrackingWebApp/README.md

 The app will be accessible at <http://localhost:8080/pixeltracking>

-This may change in the future as the nginx component may be removed in favor of using Apache as a reverse proxy directly.

 ## Cleaning up

 To clean up after running the app in either mode and remove containers and volumes, use the following command: